theSandeshStha/potato-leaf-disease-detection/README.md

 - The model processes 256x256 RGB images and outputs predictions for the above classes.
 - Confidence scores indicate the likelihood of each class.

-## Code Structure

-### 1. `app.py`

-**Purpose**: Entry point for the Flask application.

-#### Responsibilities:

-- **User Input Validation**: Ensures the uploaded file is present and is a valid image.
-- **Image Preprocessing**: Integrates preprocessing functions to prepare images for the model.
-- **Model Inference**: Loads the pre-trained model and predicts the class of the input image.
-- **Result Presentation**: Returns results via:
-  - JSON responses for API interactions.
-  - The web interface for user-friendly interaction.

----

-### 2. `predict.py`

-**Purpose**: Contains helper functions used by `app.py` for image processing and prediction.

-#### Responsibilities:

-- **Image Resizing and Normalization**: Adjusts input images to the required size and scales pixel values to match the model's expected input format.
-- **Leaf Validation**: Detects if the uploaded image resembles a leaf based on green color ratios.
-- **Prediction Handling**: Interfaces with the model to provide class predictions and confidence scores.

----

-### 3. `model.py`

-**Purpose**: Defines and trains the convolutional neural network (CNN) model.

-#### Responsibilities:

-- **Model Architecture**: Builds the CNN used for potato leaf classification.
-- **Training Pipeline**: Trains the model using labeled datasets of potato leaf images across three classes:
-  - Early Blight
-  - Late Blight
-  - Healthy
-- **Model Saving**: Saves the trained model to `potato.h5` for deployment and inference.

 ## Contributing

 Contributions to this project are welcome!
 To contribute: